alexandrecuer/smartgrid/Themis/Note_adding_Sonoff_DW1_Wireless_Magnetic_Door.md

+---
-# Adding a door/window sensor to Themis/Emoncms
+title: Themis/EmonCMS - Using a door/window sensor
+---

 As I was developping Themis further on, Cerema teams requested the integration of window opening/closing sensors into the system, in connection with their work on indoor air quality.